consilience/xero-api-client/README.md

 * Is there a better way of handling key files, perhaps as streams?
 * Some better exception handling, so we can catch a failed token, redacted authorisation, general network error etc and handle appropriately.
+* Configuratino should probably be an class rather than an array.
+It would be self documenting, validating, serialisable etc.